 Encouragingly for the future of AI bots, 80% of users loved the bot format and were glad to regularly receive notifications from the app because of practical, applicable advice given.

-With 80% of businesses expecting to be using chatbots by the end of this year, plus Facebook’s AI Research unit, FAIR, developing Fashion++ – a system that “reads” images of outfits submitted by users and then makes recommended fashion adjustments like untucking a shirt, taking off an accessory or changing a tops color to make it more stylish, it looks encouraging for the belief that automation technologies will most improve customer experience.
+With 80% of businesses expecting to be using chatbots by the end of this year, plus Facebook’s AI Research unit, FAIR, developing Fashion++ – a system that “reads” images of outfits submitted by users and then makes recommended fashion adjustments like untucking a shirt, taking off an accessory or changing a tops colour to make it more stylish, it looks encouraging for the belief that automation technologies will most improve customer experience.

 Whether it’s just greeting visitors on a page, or creating recommendations through a conversational service, artificial intelligence has made itself indispensable through its effortless work nurturing and engaging potential consumers.
-Advancements in technology will continue to reverberate throughout the fashion eCommerce industry, but the ever-versatile artificial intelligence looks set to remain a must-have for fashion eCommerce retailers of all sizes.
+Advancements in technology will continue to reverberate throughout the fashion ecommerce industry, but the ever-versatile artificial intelligence looks set to remain a must-have for fashion ecommerce retailers of all sizes.

 5. Seasonless fashion introduces slow fashion